ChihebBayouli/gentor/README.md

 # Gentor

 Gentor is a utility that allows users to make their internet traffic anonymized through Tor network with minimal effort.
 It's easy to use and gives the user maximum control.
-Acting as a transparent system proxy, DNS requests are also redirected via tor, thus preventing DNSLeak.
+Acting as a transparent system proxy, DNS requests are also redirected via tor.
 It also disables unsafe packets exiting the system

 # Installing GenTor